Law Firm

 A person is a resident of Cyprus for tax purposes if he/she remains in Cyprus:

-Tax is charged on income from employment, trade, rent, profits from property, pensions, and annuities.
+Tax is charged on income from employment, trade, rent, property profits, pensions, and annuities.
 Artists or sports personalities from abroad pay a 10% tax on their income from Cyprus.

-A high earner is a person who earns more than 100,000 euros per year.
-A high-earning person moving to Cyprus will get a 50% deduction for the first ten years.
+A high earner is someone who earns more than 100,000 euros per year.
+A high-earning person moving to Cyprus will receive a 50% deduction for the first ten years.

 Self-employed persons pay 15.6% of their income for social security (some limits apply, set annually).
-The tax due must be estimated by 31st July each year, and the tax is paid in two equal instalments on 31/7 and 31/12.
+The tax due must be estimated by 31 July each year, and it is paid in two equal instalments on 31/7 and 31/12.
 If a self-employed person earns over 70,000 a year, he/she must submit audited financial statements.

 Employers and employees each contributed 8.3% to social security.